-This is a comma separated version of the zonation summary given in the COHIBA log file (Section 15).
-It is formated for easy import into spreadsheets.
+This is a comma separated version of the zonation summary given in Section 15 in the Cohiba log file.
+It is formatted for easy import into spreadsheets.
+See the Cohiba log file for explanation of codes.

-9.2.5 The welldata.log file
+9.2.6 The welldata.log file